Ron recommends - Ron Hill's top running event recommendations

 Berlin Marathon: "The fastest recognised marathon course in the World.
 I have watched with wonder over the last few years as the current crop of top marathon runners have gradually reduced the World Record time on this course.
 The same applies to ordinary runners, as you can improve your own marathon times on such a good course."

-Stockholm Jubilee Marathon 2012 : "As a former Olympian myself, it was an honour to represent my country.
-I love the sound of this event in 2012, as it captures much of the spirit of the original 1912 Stockholm Olympics Marathon and it will be wonderful seeing ordinary runners there presenting their country, especially with it being the year of the London 2012 Olympics."
+Stockholm Marathon : "As a former Olympian myself, it was an honour to represent my country.
+I love the sound of this event , as it captures much of the spirit of the original 1912 Stockholm Olympics Marathon and it will be wonderful seeing ordinary runners there presenting their country."

 Athens Marathon: "Where it all started.
 I won my first Gold medal on this course, when the European Championship were held in this city in 1969 - 2:16:48.
 I ran again in 1973 - 2:21:29 - and finally ran my 100th marathon there in 1985 - 2:43:56.
 Every runner must have Athens Marathon on their running CV!"